On the physics of the $so_q(4)$ hydrogen atom: Abstract

 \section{Abstract}

-In this work we investigate the $q$-deformation of the $so(4)$ dynamical symmetry of the hydrogen atom using the theory of the quantum group $su_q(2)$, and construct the discrete part of the energy spectrum.
-This will lead to a partial breaking of the degeneracy of the energy levels and to a reduction of the Hilbert space.
+In this work we investigate the $q$-deformation of the $so(4)$ dynamical symmetry of the hydrogen atom using the theory of the quantum group $su_{q}(2)$.
+We derive the energy spectrum in a physically consistent manner and find a degeneracy breaking as well as a smaller Hilbert space.
+We point out that using the deformed Casimir as was done before leads to inconsistencies in the physical interpretation of the theory.

-{ \textbf{Keywords}: hydrogen atom, quantum group, dynamical symmetry
+{ { }\textbf{ Keywords}{ : hydrogen atom, quantum group, dynamical symmetry}{ }

-\textbf{PACS}: 02.20.Uw, 03.65.Fd}
+\textbf{ PACS}{ : 02.20.Uw, 03.65.Fd} }{ }